maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 4. **DONE** Re-implement question tests in Moodle.
  1. **DONE** Except that the test input need to be evaluated expressions, not just strings.
 5. **DONE** Get deploying, and a fixed number of variants working in Moodle.
-6. Make multi-part STACK questions work exactly right in Adaptive behaviour.
+6. **DONE** Make multi-part STACK questions work exactly right in Adaptive behaviour.
- 1. Evaluate some PRTs if possible, even if not all inputs have been filled in.
+ 1. **DONE** Evaluate some PRTs if possible, even if not all inputs have been filled in.
- 2. Correct computation of penalty for each PRT, and hence overall final grade.
+ 2. **DONE** Correct computation of penalty for each PRT, and hence overall final grade.
  3. **DONE** Problem with expressions in feedback CAS-text not being simplified.

 ## Milestone 2